Firanus/advent-of-code/2017/10-knot-hash/README.md

 `charCodeAt`, and the like.
 Still, nothing actually too conceptually difficult there, just important to carefully parse the problem and execute accordingly.

+EDIT: It turns out day 14 needs the code we wrote for Part 2.
+Thus, I have now refactored part 2 to use the shared `createKnotHash` code that's been moved into a shared file.

 ```sh
 node 2017/10-knot-hash/part2/index.js
 ```